predrag3141/PSLQ/README.md

 `Table 1` contains a column called `strategy`.
 A "strategy" is a set of rules for choosing row operations to imrpove the diagonal of _H_.
 The strategies compared in `Table 1` are:

 - `Classic`: Swap rows to improve the diagonal of _H_ as recommended in the original PSLQ paper, until a zero-valued entry is swapped into the last diagonal element of H; terminate when that happens.
 - `IDASIF`: "Improve diagonal after solution is found".
 Use the `Classic` strategy until a zero is about to be swapped into the last diagonal entry of _H_.
-Then instead of swapping in that zero and terminating, use row operations to improve the last two columns of the table below, until there are no row operations left to perform that improve the diagonal.
+Then instead of swapping in that zero and terminating, use row operations to improve the last three columns of the table below, until there are no row operations left to perform that improve the diagonal.

 It is understood that, just based on the description above, `IDASIF` is not a well-defined strategy.
 To learn the details, search `improveDiagonalWhenAboutToTerminate` in `strategy/strategy.go`.